 Key Takeaways

-• Define Your Home’s Style with Details: Finish carpentry, which includes everything from trim and molding to custom built-ins, is what gives your space its final character.
+- Define Your Home’s Style with Details: Finish carpentry, which includes everything from trim and molding to custom built-ins, is what gives your space its final character.
 These are the details that create a polished, high-end look and tie your entire design together.

-• Know When to Hire an Expert: While simple trim work can be a rewarding DIY project, complex jobs like custom cabinetry or intricate molding require a professional’s touch.
+- Know When to Hire an Expert: While simple trim work can be a rewarding DIY project, complex jobs like custom cabinetry or intricate molding require a professional’s touch.
 Investing in an expert ensures flawless, tight joints and a result that adds true value to your home.

-• Go Beyond Looks with Smart Storage: Great finish carpentry does more than just beautify a room; it improves its function.
+- Go Beyond Looks with Smart Storage: Great finish carpentry does more than just beautify a room; it improves its function.
 Use custom built-ins like shelving, window seats, or mudroom cubbies to solve storage problems and create a more organized, livable space.

-What is Finish Carpentry?
+So, What Exactly Is Finish Carpentry?

 Think of finish carpentry as the final layer of artistry that turns a house into a home.
 After the structural work is done—the framing, drywall, and major systems are in place—the finish carpenter comes in to add all the beautiful, visible woodwork that gives your space its character.
 This includes everything from the baseboards along the floor and the crown molding near the ceiling to the trim around your windows and doors.
 It also covers more intricate projects like installing custom cabinetry, building fireplace mantels, and crafting built-in shelving.